Peterosas/ycode-frontend/README.md

 If you do permit me, I can still push the complete assignment here on github tomorrow by 8pm Nigeria time.

-Thank you for giving the opportunity to participate in this interview.
+Thank you for giving me the opportunity to participate in this interview.

 # ycode front-end test
 Hi!
 Are you ready to join our team working on an innovative and exciting project?
 We are looking for a Front-end Developer (Vue 3).